 |AMD Polaris 20

 There’s no liquid-chilled version of the RX Vega 56, nor are there any super-sexeh Silver Shroud variants.
 From the looks of things, AMD only made maybe five of either anyway, and I think those just went out to friends and family…

 In terms of the actual Vega GPU architecture, we’ve gone into detail about what AMD’s engineers have been trying to create in our RX Vega 64 review.
-Essentially, they’re calling it their broadest architectural update in five years which is when they unleashed the original Graphics Core Next (GCN) design – and it brings with it some interesting new features.
+Essentially, they’re calling it their broadest architectural update in five years which is when AMD unleashed the original Graphics Core Next (GCN) design – and it brings with it some interesting new features.

 One of which is the Infinity Fabric interconnect, binding the GPU with all the other components in the chip, making it a more modular architecture than previous generations.
 It’s also the key factor in making multi-GPU packages in the future.
 There’s also the new compute unit and AMD’s high-bandwidth cache controller (HBCC) too, offering the promise of the tech improving as more developers start taking advantage of it.

 Unfortunately, despite DX11 now being very much a legacy API, with DX12 being over a year old, the majority of PC games are still being released using the older system.
-And that means for the majority of PC games that come out over the next six months, at least, the GTX 1070 is likely to retain that performance advantage.
+And that means for the majority of PC games that come out over the next six months, at least, the GTX 1660 Ti is likely to retain that performance advantage.

 That’s not the only competition for the RX Vega 56, however, as there’s also the small matter of fratricide.
-As is their wont, despite the $100 price difference in their relative SEP, AMD haven’t made sweeping changes to the core configuration of the two Vega variants.
+As is its wont, despite the $100 price difference in their relative SEP, AMD hasn’t made sweeping changes to the core configuration of the two Vega variants.
 Essentially, the RX Vega 56 is simply operating with 12.5% fewer cores, yet in performance terms is only ever around 7-10% slower.